Learn to manage eczema with appropriate care

-Eczema can also be made worse by irritants like soaps and detergents, or environmental allergens like heat, dust, wool or pets, or even the weather.
-These irritants don’t necessarily cause eczema, but can aggravate your skin and make it feel worse.
+Eczema can also be made worse by irritants like soaps and detergents, or environmental triggers or irritants like heat, dust or pets, even the weather.
+These irritants don’t necessarily cause eczema but can aggravate your eczema and make it feel worse.

-Healthy skin is like a cobbled path – the stones (skin cells) are held together snugly, with natural oils (lipids) filling the gaps between the cells.
-This forms the skin’s natural protection barrier, keeping moisture in and irritants out.
+Healthy skin is like a brick wall: the bricks (skin cells in the uppermost layer of skin - the stratum corneum in the epidermis) are held together snugly, with natural oils (called lipids) filling the gaps between the cells like mortar between bricks.
+This structure forms the skin's natural protective barrier - helping keeping moisture in and irritants out.

-When you have eczema, the lipid layer in your skin can become defective and less able to attract and retain enough moisture.
+When you have eczema, the stratum corneum in your skin is less able to attract and retain enough moisture.
 This weakens the skin’s natural protection barrier, which means even more moisture is lost, so your skin gets very dry.

 This weakens the skin’s protective barrier, further allowing irritants to get in, making the skin even more irritated, so it may appear red.
 It’s important to try not to scratch your skin as this could cause more damage.

-If you have eczema, your skin might be dry, red and itchy.
-Eczema can affect any part of your body, and sometimes it can affect your whole body.
 Scratching can damage your skin and it won’t stop the itch, in fact the more you scratch, the more your skin will be triggered to itch.
-If you keep scratching, your skin can become more damaged and continue to itch: this is called the itch-scratch cycle.
+This is called the itch-scratch cycle.

 Speak to your doctor if you think you might have eczema or if you have any other concerns about your skin.

-When you’re treating eczema, it’s important to use the appropriate emollient for you as part of a personalised skincare routine.
+When you’re managing eczema, it’s important to use an appropriate emollient for you as part of a personalised skincare routine.
 Your routine also needs to be something you can manage as easily as possible around other aspects of your life.
 The more it fits in with what you’re doing, the more you can keep it up and keep your skin healthy.

 Find out more about emollients and using soap substitutes to help control eczema here.